sabyabhoi/abw/README.md

 ## Primary Objective

-To develop a website generator which does not use any javascript (or as less javascript as possible).
+To develop a website generator independent of any unnecessary javascript, ads and trackers.

 ## Inspiration